MTutino/Amplicon_analysis/README.md

-   	-O (Uppercase "O")     Minimum overlap in bp between forward and reverse reads [default 10] (Pandaseq) ***OPTIONAL*** -L      Minimum length in bp for a sequence to be kept after overlapping [default 380] (Pandaseq) ***OPTIONAL*** -1 (One)     Use this option "-1 suppress" to skip the Quality Control step -P	   Use this option to decide which pipeline you want to use, UPARSE, Vsearch or QIIME.
+   	-O (Uppercase "O")     Minimum overlap in bp between forward and reverse reads [default 10] (Pandaseq) ***OPTIONAL*** -L      Minimum length in bp for a sequence to be kept after overlapping [default 380] (Pandaseq) ***OPTIONAL*** -1 (One)     Use this option "-1 suppress" to skip the Quality Control step -P	   Use this option to decide which pipeline you want to use, UPARSE, Vsearch or DADA2.
 UPARSE="-P uparse".
 Vsearch="-P vsearch".
-QIIME="-P QIIME"  ***REQUIRED***
+DADA2="-P DADA2"  ***REQUIRED***
    	-S	   The default reference database is GreenGenes.
 Use this option without any argument if you want to use Silva.
 To use Silva you need at least 22 Gb of RAM.

  ***_To run only the third step_***